harshit-bora-ai/loan-default-ml-system/README.md

 # Loan Default Prediction System
+This API predicts whether a loan applicant is likely to default based on financial features.
 An end-to-end Machine Learning project that predicts loan default risk using a Logistic Regression model and exposes predictions via a Flask API.

 ## Features